davpinto/fastknn/README.md

 The base of `fastknn` is the `RANN` package, but other packages are required to make `fastknn` work properly.
 All of them are automatically installed when you install the `fastknn`.

 -   `RANN` for fast nearest neighbors searching,
--   `pbapply` to show a progress bar during cross-validation,
 -   `foreach` and `doSNOW` to do parallelized cross-validation,
 -   `Metrics` to measure classification performance,
 -   `matrixStats` for fast matrix column-wise and row-wise statistics,